The 3-Step Apology: Teaching Kids (and Ourselves) How to Repair

 When I coach my three kids (now 4-6 years old) through an apology, we follow a simple, repeatable framework:

-Below is the why and how behind each step, plus real-life dialogue you can borrow.
+Below is the rationale and mechanics behind each step, plus real-life dialogue you can borrow.

 Purpose: Check emotional readiness.